ARBEEV/Arbeevcommunity/README.md

 We always appreciate someone's good intentions in providing funds through ... not because of VC but we can't afford to be given responsibility with such a large amount by someone.

+Maybe someone saw it due to some factors from one of the people on our team.

+which makes someone give an injection of funds through ...

+whether because of the moment our team was formed or something else

 Dvn, don't change this article yet.